 - Break the rosemary and put one piece into the cavity and the other pieces on the pan.

 - Lay your potato pieces in the pan, being sure to lay each in a single layer so they get a nice crisp bottom.
 Then add the onion and carrot pieces in (some can sit on top of your potatoes).

 - Drizzle olive oil over the top of the chicken, then drizzle the rest over the potato chunks, carrots and onion chunks, and sprinkle additional salt and pepper over the vegetables.

-- Remove to a large platter to serve, place the potatoes and vegetables around the platter.
+- Remove pieces to a large platter to serve, place the potatoes and vegetables around the platter.
 Add a few more fresh herbs to decorate and it's ready to serve!
-You may want to present in on the table, then carve it.
+Or you may want to present in on the table first, then carve it.
 This is such a delicious, easy meal it will soon be one of your favorites too!